Table of contents

 video

-A variation exists with different grip to put more weight on reaped leg to increase chance of opponent falling but also of you falling which makes it a sacrifice technique.
-Tori’s left hand needs to grip Uke’s left sleeve and Tori needs to open body to the left as usual.
-However Tori’s right hand needs to grab under Uke’s left shoulder.
+As usual, Tori’s left hand needs to grip Uke’s right sleeve and Tori needs to open his body to the left.
+Differently, Tori’s right hand needs to grab under Uke’s left shoulder.
 This grip will put weight on Uke’s left leg that Tori will reap.
 The reaping can also be done differently, where Tori’s knee pit can be in contact with Uke’s lower leg as the tackle should be low.
-This means engulfment of Uke’s leg to avoid an escape by moving leg to the side.
-While reaping, Tori can fall on/with Uke to use all his body weight to direct a fall backwards and leftwards.
+This means engulfment of Uke’s leg to avoid an escape by moving his leg to the side.
+While reaping, Tori can fall on/with Uke to use all his body weight and direct a fall backwards and leftwards.

-Before initiating this variation movement, it can be advantageous to pull Uke forward which could place him in backward momentum while letting him advance the leg we want to reap.
+Before initiating this variation movement, it can be advantageous to pull Uke forward which could place him in a backward momentum while letting him advance the leg we want to reap.

 Hiza Guruma